thunderbird/webext-docs/tabs.rst

    .. api-member::
       :name: [``favIconUrl``]
       :type: (string)
-      :annotation:

       The URL of the tab's favicon.
-This property is only present if the extension's manifest includes the ``tabs`` permission.
+This property is only present if the extension's manifest includes the :permission:`tabs` permission.
 It may also be an empty string if the tab is loading.

    .. api-member::
       :name: [``height``]
       :type: (integer)
-      :annotation:

       The height of the tab in pixels.